 - Create a rough surface from the corroded interior of the rusted pipe

-Though this an effective solution to help reduce moisture building up, drying the air before it enters the compressor is an even more effective.
+Drying the air before it enters the compressor is an even more effective means of reducing moisture.
 This will require you to pass your airflow through driers which can slow down the airflow and reduce pressure.

 Additionally, in many piping system’s infrastructures, corrosion can be a major issue.
 If presented, corrosion in your piping system can break off and generate obstructions throughout your system.